Meet Helena Nielsen: An experienced recruiter

 Create your CV on EURES - the European Job Mobility Portal

-Helena and her colleagues at Workindenmark use EURES – the European Job Mobility Portal (new tab) to search for CVs and find relevant candidates seeking employment in Denmark.
+Helena and her colleagues at Workindenmark use the EURES Job Mobility Portal to find relevant candidates seeking employment in Denmark.

 Note: If you are already a Danish resident and hold a CPR number, you will also be able to create a CV in Danish at Jobnet.dk and make your CV visible to a larger pool of Danish employers.